By Staff

 Proposition on the Ballot to Move Bronxville Village Elections from March to November

-In yesterday's election, voters were asked if they wanted to move the Bronxville Village Election from March to November.
+In this election, voters were asked if they wanted to move the Bronxville Village Election from March to November.

 Bronxville is a quaint village (one square mile) located just 16 miles north of midtown Manhattan (roughly 30 minutes on the train) and has a population of approximately 6,500.
 It is known as a premier community with an excellent public school (K-12) and easy access to Manhattan.
 Bronxville offers many amenities including an attractive business district, a hospital (Lawrence Hospital), public paddle and tennis courts, fine dining at local restaurants, two private country clubs and a community library.